Deadly market attack in Ukraine overshadows visit by Blinken | Politics

 Deadly market attack in Ukraine overshadows visit by Blinken

-President Volodymyr Zelenskiy condemned the attack, which hit a market, shops and a pharmacy in the city of Kostiantynivka, close to the battlefield.
-He said a child was among the 16 dead, and officials said at least 34 were wounded.
+President Volodymyr Zelenskiy condemned the attack, which officials said hit a crowded market in the city of Kostiantynivka, close to the battlefield.
+He said a child was among the dead, and officials said at least 32 people were hurt.
 "This Russian evil must be defeated as soon as possible," Zelenskiy said, describing it as a deliberate attack on a "peaceful city".
 Aides posted video footage showing an explosion after what sounded like a missile approaching, and people scurrying for cover or falling to the ground.

 Russia did not immediately comment on the attack, and has denied deliberately targeting civilians.
 Blinken was expected to announce a new package of U.S. wartime assistance worth more than $1 billion during his two-day visit, a senior State Department official said.